cisco/elsy/README.md

 **TODO: Figure out if we can share the full $GOPATH from the container**

 Follow these instructions to enable IDE integration during development.
-IDE integration is purely for speeding local work, developers should still run `lc test && lc smoketest` to validate code before pushing.
+IDE integration is purely for speeding local work, developers should still run `lc test && lc blackbox-test` to validate code before pushing.

 [Atom](https://atom.io/) is the recommended editor for `golang` projects and it is also recommended that you use the [go-plus](https://atom.io/packages/go-plus) package for live `golinting` and `govetting`